chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 ##### ***[Back to Top](#powerpass-cmdlet-reference-for-windows-powershell-dp-api--keepass-2-implementation)***
 # Export-PowerPassLocker
 ### SYNOPSIS
-Exports your PowerPass Locker file, Locker salt file, and module salt file.
+Exports your PowerPass Locker to an encrypted backup file powerpass_locker.bin.
 ### DESCRIPTION
-You can export a PowerPass locker including the locker file, locker salt and module salt.
-Lockers only work on the same computer under the same user profile since they are encrypted with the Data Protection API under the current user scope.
-This means you cannot import a Locker exported from another machine or from a different user profile.
-You should export your Locker before you install a new version of PowerPass, or to back up your Locker in case you lose your AppData folder or you redeploy PowerPass.
+You will be prompted to enter a password.
 ### PARAMETER Path
-The path where the exported files will go.
+The path where the exported file will go.
 This is mandatory, and this path must exist.
-### PARAMETER LockerFileName
-An optional name for your Locker file.
-### PARAMETER LockerSaltFileName
-An optional name for your Locker salt file.
-### PARAMETER ModuleSaltFileName
-An optional name for your module salt file.
 ### OUTPUTS
-This cmdlet does not output to the pipeline, it copies three files to the specified Path.
+This cmdlet does not output to the pipeline.
+It creates the file powerpass_locker.bin in the target Path.
+If the file already exists, you will be prompted to replace it.
-1. powerpass.salt
-2. locker.salt
-3. powerpass.locker

-You will see these files appear at the specified `Path` after running `Export-PowerPassLocker` if you do not specify alternate file names using the provided parameters.
 ##### ***[Back to Top](#powerpass-cmdlet-reference-for-windows-powershell-dp-api--keepass-2-implementation)***
 # Import-PowerPassLocker
-### SYNOPSIS
+# SYNOPSIS
-Imports a PowerPass locker with salt files from a previous export.
+Imports an encrypted PowerPass locker created from Export-PowerPassLocker.
 ### DESCRIPTION
-You can import a PowerPass locker including the locker salt and module salt from an exported copy.
-Lockers will only work on the same computer under the same user profile since they are encrypted with the Data Protection API under the current user scope.
-This means you cannot import a Locker from one machine to another or from one user to another.
-The most useful scenario for importing your Locker back into PowerPass is if you deploy a new version and want to restore your Locker secrets, or you accidentally lose your Locker secrets for example of they are removed up from your AppData folder or the PowerPass module is removed from your computer.
+You can import a PowerPass locker including all the locker secrets and attachments from an exported copy.
+You can import any locker, either from the AES edition or the DP API edition of PowerPass.
+You will be prompted to enter the password to the locker.
 ### PARAMETER LockerFilePath
 The path to the locker file on disk.
 This is mandatory.
-### PARAMETER LockerSaltPath
-The path fo the locker salt file on disk.
-This is mandatory.
-### PARAMETER ModuleSaltPath
-The optional path to the module salt, if you also want to restore your module salt.
 ##### ***[Back to Top](#powerpass-cmdlet-reference-for-windows-powershell-dp-api--keepass-2-implementation)***
 # Get-PowerPassSecret
 ### SYNOPSIS